practicalddd/implementations/microprofile/v3/helidon/1.3.1/mp+rabbitmq+oracledbcloud/Readme.md

 The implementation adopts a microservices based architectural style and uses the following technologies
   - Project Helidon MP (1.2) as the MicroProfile implementation
-  - MySql schemas for the Databases and
+  - Oracle Autonomous Database Cloud as the storage and
   - RabbitMQ as the microservices messaging choreography mechanism

 The documentation covers the setup and testing process needed to run the microservices correctly.
 The details are given for each separate microservice (Booking / Routing / Tracking and Handling)